SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

 Connectors are special models that can be used to connect different components together.
 MTK provides 3 distinct connectors:

-  - `DomainConnector`: A connector which has only one state which is of `Flow` type, specified by `[connect = Flow]`.
+  - `DomainConnector`: A connector which has only one unknown which is of `Flow` type, specified by `[connect = Flow]`.
   - `StreamConnector`: A connector which has atleast one stream variable, specified by `[connect = Stream]`.
 A `StreamConnector` must have exactly one flow variable.